BBQ Beef Stuffed peppers with ground beef, homemade bbq sauce, vegetables, topped with cheese makes the perfect healthy yet kid-friendly meal.

 Instructions

-- Preheat oven to 350 degrees and heat a large skillet on medium-high heat and add in the beef and onions breaking it apart as it cooks (about 4-5 minutes) then remove it from the skillet and drain the fat.
+- Add beef and onions to the skillet, breaking it apart as it cooks (about 4-5 minutes), then remove it from the skillet and drain the fat.

-- Add in the garlic, rice and water along with the ground beef back into the pan and mix it all together.
+- Add in the garlic, rice, and water, along with the ground beef, back into the pan and mix it all together.

 - Add 2 cups of beef broth along with the bbq sauce you reserved to the bottom of your baking dish.